Sun-Lab-NBB/ataraxis-time/README.md

 ## API Documentation

 See the [API documentation](https://ataraxis-time-api-docs.netlify.app/) for the detailed description of the methods and classes exposed by components of this library.
-The documentation also covers the C++ source code and benchmark-timer cli command.
+The documentation also covers the C++ source code and benchmark-timer command line interface command.
 ___

 ## Developers